rizdaprasetya/mt-alt-doc/en/core-api/cardless-credit.md

 ?>***Note***: Please make sure the *Finish Redirect URL* endpoint can receive the POST request .

-The sample code given below is written in *Native PHP*.
+The sample code in *Native PHP* is given below.
 Please adjust the code to your own environment.

 #### Sample Code